You are here

 These can be filled out as follows:

-Step 4: Reload and the system will now be monitored
+Step 4: Apply changes and the system will now be monitored

 Please note, it can take a long time for all the associated metrics to be made available via Azure.
 This means that these Service Checks may not return results if the Cluster resource was created recently.
 For some of the Cluster Metrics you may have to wait over 6 hours after creation.